hyperledger/besu/docs/Tutorials/Create-Permissioned-Network.md

 When finished using the permissioned network, stop all nodes using ++ctrl+c++ in each terminal window.

 !!!tip
-    To restart the permissioned network in the future, start from [6.
-Start First Node as Bootnode](#6-start-first-node-as-bootnode).
+    To restart the permissioned network in the future, start from [5.
+Start Node-1](#5-start-node-1).